 - Understanding law in context: freedom, the state and the individual

 GCSE English Language at grade B is required.
-No prior qualification in law is required to follow this course.

 Law is a valuable qualification for many careers and a considerable number of professions have a legal content in their training, for example, banking, business, accountancy and journalism.
 Other opportunities include qualifying for the legal profession as a solicitor or barrister.